jimmycuadra/tam_tam/README.md

 ### Filtering logs

 Logs can be filtered by participants and date.
 The following methods are chainable.
-Each returns a new `TamTam::Logs` object filtered by the supplied criteria.

 #### #as